Defense Secretary Austin was treated for prostate cancer and a urinary tract infection, doctors say

-WASHINGTON (AP) — Defense Secretary Lloyd Austin has prostate cancer and his recent secretive hospitalization was for surgery and later to treat a urinary tract infection related to that operation, doctors said Tuesday.
+WASHINGTON (AP) — Defense Secretary Lloyd Austin has prostate cancer, and his recent secretive hospitalization was for surgery and later to treat a urinary tract infection related to that operation, his doctors said Tuesday.

 The 70-year-old Austin was admitted to Walter Reed National Military Medical Center on Dec.
 22 and underwent surgery to treat the cancer.
-Austin developed the infection a week later.
-Senior administration and defense officials were not told for days about his hospitalization or his cancer.
+He developed the infection a week later.
+President Joe Biden and other senior administration officials were not told for days about his hospitalization or his cancer.

 They said his prostate cancer was detected early, and his prognosis is excellent.